 3D printers can create harmful fumes

 The number of studies regarding 3D printer emissions is still relatively small, and has until very recently only considered basic filament types such as PLA and ABS1.
 PLA is fairly benign, as it mostly consists of mostly harmless components.
 Acrylonitrile butadiene styrene (ABS), as the name suggests, emits large amounts of styrene when heated.
-Very few studies have compared these filament types with the more modern alternatives on the market.
-I was especially interested in the performance of PETG, and I’ve found this study that takes a closer look.
+Hardly any studies have compared these filament types with the more modern alternatives on the market.
+I was especially interested in the performance of PETG, and I’ve found this study that has a closer look.

 Particle size distribution (PSD), particle number concentration (PNC), particle chemical composition and particle volatility were measured.
-In addition, volatile and very volatile organic compounds (VOCs and VVOCs) emitted during 3D printing were analyzed.2
+In addition, volatile and very volatile organic compounds (VOCs and VVOCs) emitted during 3D printing were analysed.2

 The results were rather interesting.
 Here are the types of filaments they tested: